OlivierBelan/Bomber_Man_cpp/README.md

 # Bomber_Man_cpp (made in 2018)

-To create Makefile (in Linux env):
+To create Makefile (in Linux env/can work on Windows):

     cmake . -G "Unix Makefiles"